22 Pioneer Foods and Recipes From the 1800’s

 • Eggs: Pioneers on the Oregon Trail did bring chickens along in crates tied to the backs of their wagons.
 However, it is doubtful that they laid eggs in the bumpy, stressful conditions.
 Eggs were mostly used in pioneer recipes once they got settled.

-• Rabbits, squirrels, and small game: These could be easily hunted along the way.
-See our guide to eating squirrel
+• Rabbit, squirrel, Turkey and other small game: These could be easily hunted along the way and made into stew.
+See our guide to eating squirrel.

-• Squash: Squash, such as pumpkins, doesn’t spoil quickly and can grow in the wild.
+• Squash: Squash, like pumpkins, doesn’t spoil quickly and can grow in the wild.
 The pioneers would make mashes and cakes out of them.

 • Dried fruit: To dry fruit, pioneers would lay the sliced fruit out in the sun.